My personal journey

-Before training as counsellor and psychotherapist, I spent a decade in the corporate information, technology and telecommunications industry, after graduating with a Bachelor in Electrical Engineering, and Diploma of Engineering Practice, from the University of Technology Sydney (UTS).
+Before training as counsellor and psychotherapist, I spent over a decade in the corporate information, technology and telecommunications industry, after graduating with a Bachelor in Electrical Engineering, and Diploma of Engineering Practice, from the University of Technology Sydney (UTS).

 In 2008, I completed a Diploma of Counselling at The Hammond Institute (formerly known as The College of Holistic Counselling).
-This laid the foundations of my humanistic and holistic approach to counselling and solidified person-centred skills as the basis of my therapeutic work.
+This laid the foundations of my humanistic and holistic approach to counselling and solidified person-centred and compassionate skills as the basis of my therapeutic work.

 In 2021, I completed a year long Somatic Training Program with the Institute of Somatic Psychotherapy, Sydney, Australia.
 This has expanded my own capacity for embodiment and nervous system regulation, and has given me the theoretical foundation to continue to support my clients on their own embodiment journeys.

 I am actively pursuing continuing education opportunities to expand my understanding and skills, in the areas of somatic psychotherapy, working with complex trauma, internal family systems/parts work, and psychodynamic approaches.